ninjudd/drip/README.md

 # Usage

 You can call `drip` with the same arguments as `java`.
 Try it.
-The first time you execute `drip` with a new arguments, it will take longer, because it has to spin up a JVM from scratch, but after that it will be fast.
+The first time you execute `drip` with new arguments, it will take longer, because it has to spin up a JVM from scratch, but after that it will be fast.

 For example, to start a Clojure repl with drip: